 By default, Gromacs will treat electrostatic interactions as purely Coulombic.
-If you would like to use a screened electrostatic interaction (i.e. Debye-Hückel), then you need to supply a table.
-The tool smog_tablegen will generate a screened-electrostatic look-up table, as described by Givaty and Levy[12].
+If you would like to use a screened electrostatic interaction (i.e. Debye-Hückel), then you need to supply a table to Gromacs, or use OpenSMOG/OpenMM to perform your simulations.
+If using Gromacs, the tool smog_tablegen will generate a screened-electrostatic look-up table, as described by Givaty and Levy[15].